A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Highlighting natural synergies with empirical evidence

 In contrast to active queries that need to select meaningful unknown data, in the currently formulated continual learning paradigm the main goal is to protect the known knowledge while learning a predetermined new task.
-We will question the role of the order prearrangement in the next subsection.
+We will investigate the role of the order prearrangement in the next subsection.
 Here, we focus on open world aware techniques to preserve previously acquired representations.
 Depending on available memory, the most successful approaches either store and rehearse a small subset of exemplars or alternatively generate data for former tasks with a generative model.
-In our previous work \cite{Mundt2019} we have shown how we can use equation \ref{eq:outlier_probability} to reject samples from the prior $\boldsymbol{z} \sim p(\boldsymbol{z})$ that do not fall into the obtained bounds of the aggregate posterior for generative rehearsal.
+In our previous work \citep{Mundt2022} we have shown how we can use equation \ref{eq:outlier_probability} to reject samples from the prior $\boldsymbol{z} \sim p(\boldsymbol{z})$ that do not fall into the obtained bounds of the aggregate posterior for generative rehearsal.
 The choice for this sampling with rejection originated from the decision to employ the cosine distance, which collapses the distance to a scalar.
 A different distance function, such as a euclidean distance per dimension would allow to directly inversely sample a highly multi-modal Weibull distribution, i.e. with one mode per dimension per class.
+We will stick to the easier cosine distance case, both in order to remain at a level of intuitive understanding and because it seems to suffice empirically.
 Independently of the selected distance metric, we can leverage inverse sampling for the construction of a small data subset.
-Specifically, drawing at uniform from the inverse of the CDF in equation \ref{eq:outlier_probability} is guaranteed to yield samples that approximate the aggregate posterior:
+Specifically, drawing at uniform from the inverse of the CDF in equation \ref{eq:outlier_probability} yields samples that approximate the aggregate posterior: